waza-ari/fastapi-keycloak-middleware/docs/usage.rst

 Keycloak Configuration Scheme
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :code:`KeycloakConfiguration` class is used to configure the Keycloak connection.
-Refer to the API documentation for a complete list of parameters that are supported.
+Refer to the :ref:`Classes API documentation<keycloak_configuration>` for a complete list of parameters that are supported.

 Change Authentication Scheme
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^